 Greetings to you all in the loving name of our Lord and Savior Jesus Christ.!!!!

-IT IS A FESTIVAL OF REMINISCENCE: The Biblical foundation of our Harvest Festival can be found in Deuteronomy chapter 26.Very often it is said that Deuteronomy chapter 26 is the Creed or faith affirmation of the Jewish community.
-In this creed they recall the life of their forefathers under the captivity of Egypt, how they suffered oppression and persecution and cried out to the Lord their God Almighty.
-It tells how God interfered in their lives and delivered them from the bondage of Egypt with His outstretched and mighty hand and brought them to the Land of Milk and Honey.
-As we are preparing to celebrate this year’s Harvest Festival, let’s have retrospection and see how God guided and protected us during the last one year under the shadow of His Golden wings.
+IT IS A FESTIVAL OF REMINISCENCE: Biblical foundation of our Harvest Festivals can be found in Deuteronomy chapter 26.Very often it is said that Deuteronomy chapter 26 is the Creed or faith affirmation of the Jewish community.
+In this creed they are recalling the life of their forefathers under the captivity of Egypt, how they suffered oppression and persecution and cried out to the Lord their God Almighty and God interfered in their lives and delivered them from the bondage of Egypt with His outstretched and mighty hand and brought them to the Land of Milk and Honey.
+As we are preparing to celebrate this year’s Harvest Festival let’s have a retrospection and see how God guided and protected us last one year under the shadow of His Golden wings.

-IT IS A FESTIVAL OF THANKSGIVING: ‘Worship’ in one sense is Thanksgiving.
+IT IS A FESTIVAL OF THANKSGIVING: ‘Worship’ in one sense is a Thanksgiving.
 We cannot help but be grateful to God when we find answers to three pertinent questions regarding our existence, which are (1) who were our forefathers?
-(2) How they lived in the Land (3) What differences God has brought about in our lives?
+(2) How did they live in the land?
+(3) What differences did God bring about in our lives?
 Jewish community always asked these questions themselves and worshipped God for all the blessings God had given to them.
-In every festival they thankfully remembered all the mighty works God had done for them and they witnessed it to the next generations and worshipped God.
-As we are preparing for our Harvest Festival and Annual thanksgiving service, let’s worship God with all our heart, with all our strength and with all our resources.
+In every festival they thankfully remember all the mighty works God had done for them and they witnessed it to the next generations and worshiped God.
+As we are preparing for our Harvest Festival and Annual thanksgivings service, let’s worship God with all our heart, with all our strength and with all our resources.

-“All shall give as they are able, according to the blessings of the Lord your God that He has given you.”
+“All shall give as they are able, according to the blessing of the Lord your God that He has given you”

 Rev. John Joseph